 Extra Info

-• Privacy Matters!
-It’s okay for people to say they don’t want certain info in the directory.
-Photos are great but always ask before using them.
+- Privacy Matters!
+It’s okay for people to say they don’t want specific info in the directory.
+Photos are great, but always ask before using them.

 Old School vs. New School

-• Online Directories are becoming popular.
-You can change things easily, and sometimes, only church members with passwords can access them.
+Online Directories are becoming popular.
+You can change things easily; sometimes, only church members with passwords can access them.

 Printable Church Directory with Photos Template